sui-foundation/sui-demo-day-hk/README.md

 - **Infrastructure and Dev Tooling**
 - **DID, Governance and Social**

+## Registration

+1. Join the [Sui Demo Day @ HK Telegram group](https://t.me/sui_demo_day_hk) for coordination of the contest and related communication and updates

+2. Fork this current repository and create a copy of the [Registration Template Form](./REGISTRATION_TEMPLATE.md) under the sub-folder corresponding to the primary track that your project will be competing in.
+If your project can be categorized under multiple tracks, please pick one that fits best.

+    _Note: a given project can only register under one track._

+3. Fill out the information on the [Registration Template Form](./REGISTRATION_TEMPLATE.md), and change the file name to your project name, so that the file name is of the form `[your project name].md`.

+4. Open a pull request from your fork to the `registrations` branch of this repository to submit the filled out registration template form.
+Registration PR's will be merged regularly and once merged, the project will be considered registered for the Demo Day event.

+### Individual Participants

 ## Contest Structure

 ### Registration Period - March 15th to April 15th

-1. Fill out the [registration template form](./REGISTRATION_TEMPLATE.md), and change the file name to your project name, so that the file name would be of the form `[project name].md`.

-2. Open a PR to submit the filled out registration template under the `main` branch in the folder of the appropriate primary track that your project will be competing in.
-If your project can be categorized under multiple tracks, please pick one that fits best.

-    _Note: a given project can only register under one track._
+1. Register for the Sui Demo Day by following the steps described above

-3. The submitted project information above will be public and used by in the voting and panel judging process.
+2. The submitted project information above will be public and used by in the audience voting and panel judging process.

 4. Teams are able to update their submitted project information up until April 15th, 23:59pm by submitting additional PR's to this repo.